State Sen. Don Benton, R-Vancouver, had some gripes about his official legislative portrait after it was shot in 2011.

 Louie Balukoff, a former News Tribune staffer who worked as a photographer for the House in 2011, said the changes House photo staff made to lawmakers' portraits that year were "pretty extensive."

 "They lightened all the shadows, the wrinkles, the crows' feet, the bags under the eyes, " Balukoff said.
 "Then they built the final product."

 Balukoff said that former House photo supervisor LeMoyne Coates completed most of the touch-ups on legislators' portraits during the 105-day session in 2011.

 Coates, who is now deceased, made $5,957 a month in 2011, according to House payroll records.

-The state House doesn’t have a written policy regarding digital photo manipulation, but is considering developing one, said Bernard Dean, deputy chief clerk of the House.
+The state House doesn't have a written policy regarding digital photo manipulation, but is considering developing one, House deputy chief clerk Bernard Dean said.